dfe-analytical-services/create-ees-data-tool/README.md

 To run the UI, follow these steps:

+1. Open the `inputs\filters-and-indicators.xlsx` Excel file and go to the _filters_ sheet.
+The information in this populates SQL queries that the UI runs to return data for an EESIF.
+Using the dummy examples in that sheet, enter the:
+    1. Filters - the names of the variables you use from your SQL Table
+    2. Their group by names.
+I.e. if you have a filter like `ST.filter_1 as alias_1`, you would enter the string `ST.filter_1` here
+    3. Their sub-total names needed by the UI.
+I.e. if you have a filter like `ST.filter_1 as alias_1`, you would enter the string `ST.alias_1` here.
+If a filter does not use an alias, just enter the name of your filter.
+    4. The name of the SQL table this filter comes from, given the alias `ST`
+    5. If a filter comes from a table you join onto, enter it; and,
+    6. The label you want for your filters in the metadata file
+2. Go to the _indicators_ sheet.
+Like filters, this information is also used in the SQL queries the UI runs.
+Using the dummy examples in that sheet, enter the:
+    1. Indicators - the names of the measure you report on from your SQL Table.
+Should always be in the SQL format of an aggregate variable (sum or count).
+    2. Their sub-total names needed by the UI.
+I.e. if you have an indiactor like `sum(ST.indicator_1) as indicator_1`, you would enter the string `indicator_1` here
+    3. The name of the SQL table this filter comes from, given the alias `ST`
+    4. The label you want for your indicators in the metadata file
+3. Save the file and close it.
-1. Open the R project `ees-user-interface.Rroj`.
+4. Open the R project `ees-user-interface.Rroj`.
 You need this because I've saved the R Package versions used in the UI within a sub-folder - `renv` - of the project.
-2. **Do not update R Packages after you've opened the R project**.
+5. **Do not update R Packages after you've opened the R project**.
-3. Make sure you're using `R version 4.0.3 (2020-10-10)` or later.
+6. If you can, use `R version 4.0.3 (2020-10-10)` or later.
 I built and tested the UI in this version.
-If you don't, download it [here.](https://cran.r-project.org/bin/windows/base/) After it downloads, install it by double-clicking on the `R-4.0.3-win` file in your _Downloads_ folder.
+If you're on the ESFA Remote Desktop, download the latest version of R [here.](https://cran.r-project.org/bin/windows/base/) After it downloads, install it by double-clicking on the `R-4.0.3-win` file in your _Downloads_ folder.
+If you're on the DfE Network, download the latest version of R from the _Software Centre_^[and pray]
-4. Open `user-interface.Rmd` in RStudio.
+7. Open `user-interface.Rmd` in RStudio.
-5. Click on *Run Document* at the top of that file, or press `Ctrl + Shift + K`
+8. Click on *Run Document* at the top of that file, or press `Ctrl + Shift + K`
-6. The UI will either appear in the *Viewer* pane on the bottom right-hand side of RStudio, or as a separate window.
+9. The UI will either appear in the *Viewer* pane on the bottom right-hand side of RStudio, or as a separate window.
-7. Make sure your browser's default is not set to Internet Explorer.
+10. Make sure your browser's default is not set to Internet Explorer.
 The UI will look awful if opened in Internet Explorer.
-8. In the *Viewer* pane, click the *Arrow and Box* button to open the UI in your browser.
+11. In the *Viewer* pane, click the *Arrow and Box* button to open the UI in your browser.
 If the UI opened in a separate window, click the *Open in Browser* button.
 You need to open the UI in your browser to download the data and metadata files.
-9. The UI will appear as a page in your internet browser.
+12. The UI will appear as a page in your internet browser.
 In sequential order, select the data you want to return:

     1. First, select the _SQL Table (ST)_ you want to return from in the _SQL Table_ drop down menu.